eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/20_accounts/index.md

 ## What is an account?

 On the EOS Network an account is a digital container.
-The digital container holds a variety of information such as EOS tokens the account owns, resources at its disposal, an account control permission structure, and more.
-Accounts can also hold a smart contract.
+The digital container holds a variety of information such as EOS tokens the account owns, resources at its disposal, and the account permissions structure.
+Accounts can also hold a smart contract, tables, indexes, and one singleton.
 An account is the key component that enables access and control of your blockchain data and to execute transactions.

 ## Account Names